-Hamilton IDEA (Inclusion, Diversity, Equity, and Access) brings the Hamilton community together to support one another in raising kids who think critically about the wider world and issues of social justice.
-For 2018-19, our focus is on helping families discuss race and racism with their children in age-appropriate ways.
+Hamilton IDEA (Inclusion, Diversity, Equity, and Anti-Racism) brings the Hamilton community together to support one another in raising kids who think critically about the wider world and issues of social justice.

 “The worst conversation adults can have with kids about race is no conversation at all,” says author Jemar Tisby.
 Watch this short animated video from The Atlantic to learn why.